mariovalney/cf7-to-zapier/readme.txt

-=== CF7 to Zapier ===
+=== CF7 to Webhook ===
 Contributors: mariovalney, vizir
 Donate link: https://github.com/Vizir/cf7-to-zapier
 Tags: cf7, contact form, zapier, integration, contact form 7, webhook, vizir, mariovalney Requires at least: 4.7
 Tested up to: 5.2.2
-Stable tag: 2.0.0
+Stable tag: 2.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Contact Form 7 as a trigger to Zapier!
+Use Contact Form 7 as a trigger to any webhook like Zapier!

 == Description ==

 [Contact Form 7 (CF7)](https://wordpress.org/plugins/contact-form-7/ "Install it first, of course") is a awesome plugin used by 1+ million WordPress websites.

+Webhooks are endpoint (urls) you can send data!

+Now you can join both: the best contact form plugin to WordPress and any webhook which receive JSON!

+And Zapier?

 [Zapier (Zapier)](https://zapier.com) is a awesome service to connect your apps and automate workflows!

-Now you can join both: the best contact form plugin to WordPress and Zapier!
 Just activate and configure Zapier to receive data!

-This plugin was created without any encouragement from Zapier or CF7 developers.
+Disclaimer: this plugin was created without any encouragement from Zapier or CF7 developers and any webhook/API service.

 = How to Use =

 Easily and quickly!
-Just activate "Contact Form 7" and "CF7 to Zapier" and go to Zapier to create your Zap!
+Just activate "Contact Form 7" and "CF7 to Webhook" and configure a URL to send data (or go to Zapier to create your Zap).

 = Configuration =

-To integrate your form to Zapier you should:
+This is a example to integrate with Zapier:

 1. Create a Zap.
 1. Choose your trigger as "Webhooks" app (Screenshot 2).